Interactive versus non-interactive locally differentially private estimation: Two elbows for the quadratic functional: Introduction

 Our goal is to provide a complete picture of the minimax theory of estimating the integrated square $D(f) = \int f^2(x) dx$ of the density $f$ of the original i.i.d. data $X_1, \dots, X_n$, under local differential privacy.
 The quadratic functional plays an important role in statistics, for instance, in goodness-of-fit testing.
 Very recently, \citet{Lam20} have investigated goodness-of-fit testing based on the quadratic functional for the non-interactive protocol of differential privacy, where each individual uses the same channel to produce a sanitized observation $Z_i$.
 They succeeded in deriving the non-interactive minimax rate of testing over the particular Besov classes $B_s^{2\infty}$.
 Here, we study quadratic functional estimation over the scale of general Besov classes $B_s^{pq}$, $p\ge 2$, for both, non-interactive and sequentially interactive locally differentially private mechanisms.
-Contrary to existing results on locally, differentially private estimation, we find that for estimating the quadratic functional, using a sequentially interactive protocol considerably improves over the non-interactive one, even in terms of minimax rate of convergence.
-This phenomenon, that sequentially interactive procedures improve substantially over non-interactive ones, can not be observed for other private estimation problems such as density estimation \citep{Butucea19}, high-dimensional regression and mean estimation \citep{Duchi17} and estimation of general linear functionals of the true data generating distribution \citep{Rohde18}.
-Another curious phenomenon in locally differentially private estimation of the quadratic functional we observe is that new elbow effects different from both, the case of direct observations and the inverse problem setting, occur.
+Contrary to most existing results on locally differentially private estimation, we find that for estimating the quadratic functional, using a sequentially interactive protocol considerably improves over the non-interactive one, even in terms of minimax rate of convergence.
+This phenomenon, that sequentially interactive procedures improve substantially over non-interactive ones, can not be observed for many other private estimation problems such as density estimation \citep{Butucea19}, high-dimensional regression and mean estimation \citep{Duchi17} and estimation of general linear functionals of the true data generating distribution \citep{Rohde18}.
+However, \citet{Kasiviswanathan11} showed that so-called masked-parity functions can only be learned with interactive procedures but not with purely non-interactive ones.
+Furthermore, for certain pointer-chasing games that are usually not studied in the statistics literature, \citet{Joseph19, Joseph20} showed that going through multiple rounds of interaction in local differential privacy can reduce the sample complexity by a polynomial factor in the problem dimension.
+Only very recently \citet{Acharya22} showed that sequential interaction can somewhat improve the rate of $s$-sparse mean estimation from $\frac{sd}{n\alpha^2}\log\frac{ed}{s}$ for non-interactive protocols to $\frac{sd}{n\alpha^2}$.
+Moreover, following up on the present paper, the separation between non-interactive and sequentially interactive privacy mechanisms was further examined in \citet{BerrettButucea} and \citet{Butucea21} for testing and non-linear functional estimation with discrete data.
+Sequentially interactive locally differentially private mechanisms for statistical estimation have also been proposed, e.g., in \citet[Section~3.2.2]{Duchi17} and \citet{Duchi18v3}, but without rigorously establishing the superiority over non-interactive procedures.

 Our main contributions are the following: \begin{itemize}

 \item In the non-interactive case we construct an $\alpha$-differentially private data release mechanism and estimator for $\int f^2(x)dx$ based on U-statistics and sanitized empirical wavelet coefficients.
 Our procedure is related to the one of \citet{Butucea19} and is shown to achieve the minimax rate (up to log factors) within the class of $\alpha$-non-interactive differentially private procedures over Besov classes $B_s^{pq}$ with $p\ge2$, $q\ge1$.
 In this case, for $\alpha\in(0,1]$, the optimal convergence rate is given by